Robb Myers kept retirement secret in scheme to put Tomaszewski in state Senate

 Frank and Harmony are already campaigning as the “T&T” team.
 Witness the “unauthorized” flyer below.

 Myers and the Tomaszewskis are bragging about their scheme.
-They should be apologizing.
+They should be apologizing for political fraud.

 “As has been circulating for a couple of hours now, I'm not running for reelection for my Senate seat this year.
 I sincerely appreciate the trust that Interior residents have placed in me over the last six years, but I need to concentrate on my family for the next season of my life.
 It's hard to be a dad from afar for four months ago.
 I still care deeply about the future of Alaska and will be around, but this is where I need to focus my time and efforts for now,” Myers said on Facebook.